 I found myself wanting to offer more to clients and worrying I was not doing the best by my patients.
 As I intended to start a family, I decided to make the move into purely small animal work, and I looked at various positions that did not involve out-of-hours.

 It was at this stage a friend who worked for Vets Now suggested I consider joining her.
 At first, I pretty much laughed off the idea of doing full-time nights.

 However, a seed had been planted and the more I thought about it, the more I came round to the prospect.
 It was evident when I visited the Vets Now clinic for my interview that there was a real team ethic — everyone's focus was on providing the best clinical care for the patient — and that I'd be able to develop my career in the way I'd always hoped to.

 After working there for a year, the position of senior veterinary surgeon became available.
 While the management side of things was going to be entirely new to me, it was a challenge I felt I needed to take on.

 Since starting in the role, I have enriched my clinical abilities beyond what I thought possible, and the new managerial skills I've picked up are giving me an insight into an entirely different aspect of the business.
 I believe I'm a much more rounded vet to the one that started here three years ago and Vets Now continues to encourage my development.

-Rachel Langridge is our principal vet at Vets Now Bradford.
+Rachel Langridge is our senior vet at Vets Now Bradford.